boddhisattva/freight_transporter/problem_statement.md

 1. Please, create one single branch for all the changes.
 2. Make sure your app run on docker and all the dependencies are included on it
-3. Please send a zip file with the solution to this email address, j.souza@shypple.com, once you're done.
-4. The solution must work with standard input and output (stdin and stdout).
+3. The solution must work with standard input and output (stdin and stdout).
-5. For indirect routes, the solution should handle more than two legs.
+4. For indirect routes, the solution should handle more than two legs.

 You should provide a solution that make possible to scale because new requirements will come soon.